drlukeparry/pyslm/docs/examples/basic_hatching.rst

 PySLM Parts
 --------------------------------
 :class:`~pyslm.core.Part` geometry can created from an input mesh geometry supported by those native in the `trimesh` library, which typically include .stl, .ply and .3mf.
 The geometry can be imported by using the :meth:`~pyslm.core.Part.setGeometry` method.
-The part can be transformed using the in-built methods.
+The part can be transformed using  in-built methods.

 .. note::